Divorcing a Narcissist

 - Stick to the plan.
 Once you have decided to leave the narcissist, do not let him or her manipulate you into taking them back.
 Narcissists are really convincing.
 Do not let him or her make you doubt yourself, no matter how hard it is or how much it hurts.
 Focus on the future.

 - Limit communications.
 When you are divorcing a narcissist or have children with a narcissist, it is not always possible to shut off communications.
-However, you do need to limit communicate.
+However, you do need to limit communication.
 Communication should be limited to writing (e.g. text or email) as much as possible.
 Keep the communication limited to necessary topics for the divorce of the children.
 Always write as if the judge is going to read the communications.

 - Never let the narcissist see you triggered.
 The moment you let them see that you are getting angry by what they say, it will only continue.
 It just adds fuel to the fire.
 Do not engage and do not get angry.
 You will need to realize what you are dealing with, and sometimes you just have to laugh at it.
 Laugh and move on.
 You take all of their power when you aren’t bothered by what they say.

-- Develop practical expectations about settlement.
+- Develop practical expectations about the settlement.
 The majority of divorce cases do settle.
 However, when the other party is a narcissist, settlement may not be an option.
 Be clear from the very beginning that most likely a judge will have to be the one to tell your spouse what the terms of the divorce will be.

 - Choose the most important issues.
 Not every issue in your divorce is of equal importance.
 Do a cost-benefit analysis so you are putting your resources and energy into the most critical issues.

 - Depend on your attorney’s expertise.
 It is likely to be quite difficult for you to disengage from your narcissistic spouse.
 Your attorney is more objective and has been around this block many times before.
-Select an experienced divorce lawyer, work closely with him or her, and then rely on that judgement and experience as your case proceeds.
+Select an experienced divorce lawyer, work closely with him or her, and then rely on that judgment and experience as your case proceeds.

 What the Courts Can Do to Aid in Divorcing a Narcissist